AThilenius/axum-connect/README.md

 # Alpha software ⚠️

-Project is under active development for internal use, but minor revision bumps are often breaking.
+Project is under active development for internal use; minor revision bumps are often breaking.

 # Features 🔍